aliabdelazim/face-detector/README.md

 prerequisites:

-- configured AWS CLI credentials with access to S3
+- configured AWS CLI credentials with access to S3 and Rekognition
 - public S3 bucket with the name `now-money` in the region `ap-south-1`

 1. Clone the repository